danger

 Hear from Director of Finance Cecelia Huynh about ways the Water Bureau is maintaining affordability

-To help maintain water rate affordability, we secured a low-interest WIFIA loan that allows us to smooth water bill impacts from the Bull Run Treatment Projects over time, so bills increase slowly over a longer period.
-The Bureau will also be applying for a second WIFIA loan
+To help maintain water rate affordability, we secured two low-interest WIFIA loans that allow us to smooth water bill impacts from the Bull Run Treatment Projects over time, so bills increase slowly over a longer period.

 We use very conservative assumptions in our financial planning and rate projections as part of our fiscal responsibility to customers.
 The projected bill impacts include project cost escalation over the multi-year Bull Run Filtration Project and more than $100 million in project contingency to help manage risks and uncertainty in the current construction economy.